 Oddly enough, I don’t recall consuming a grapefruit last Christmas (WTF?), but I plan to bring back the tradition this year with a slight modification.
 I’m going to consume my grapefruit in liquid form with vodka because I’m a grown-up, and the only thing more fun than opening presents is opening presents tipsy.

-Mom, I hope you’re on board with Ginger-Rosemary Mules at 11 am.
+Mom, I hope you’re on board with Grapefruit-Rosemary Mules at 11 am.
 Merry Christmas!

 JOY TO THE WORLD.

 A perfectly balanced blend of fresh pink grapefruit and lime juices, vodka and chilled ginger beer, this delightful cocktail is bright and refreshing with an unexpected herbal twist.
 If you’re iffy about the idea of rosemary in your drink, I’m going to need you to trust me on this one.
 You basically use a sprig of the stuff as a swizzle stick, infusing everything with a very subtle pine-y sweetness.
 Then you ride that mule off into the sunset.
 Boom.

 I really think this is the ideal anytime holiday cocktail, which is saying a lot since I tend to be a die-hard champagne loyalist this time of year.
 It’s strong enough for evening celebrations, yet still light enough for brunch, and it’s quite festive to look at.
 Since the simple recipe is easily scaled, I highly recommend whipping up Grapefruit-Rosemary Mules in bulk for your epic holiday soirées.
 Maybe even serve them in a fancy punch bowl with some floating rosemary sprigs?
 Showstopper.